 In conclusion, choosing between a petrol or electric lawn mower depends on a variety of factors, including lawn size, grass type, environmental concerns, and personal preferences.
 Petrol mowers are generally more powerful and can handle larger lawns, but they are louder, emit more pollution, and require more maintenance.
-Electric mowers are quieter, more environmentally friendly, and require less maintenance, but they may struggle with tough grasses and have limited battery life or cord length.
+Electric mowers, including cordless lawn mowers, are quieter, more environmentally friendly, and require less maintenance, but they may struggle with tough grasses and have limited battery life or cord length.
 Ultimately, the choice between a petrol or electric lawn mower comes down to your specific needs and preferences.

 Are petrol mowers more expensive than electric mowers?

 The initial cost of petrol mowers may be cheaper than electric mowers, but petrol mowers are generally more expensive to operate due to the cost of petrol.

 Can electric mowers handle large lawns?